openearth/aeolis-python/docs/user/model_description.rst

 environments.

-\rho_{\text{veg}} can vary in space and time and is determined by the ratio of the actual vegetation height (hveg) to the maximum vegetation height (hveg,max), and can vary between 0 and 1 (Durán and Herrmann, 2006):
+\rho_{\text{veg}} can vary in space and time and is determined by the ratio of the actual vegetation height (hveg) to the maximum vegetation height (hveg,max), and can vary between 0 and 1 (:cite:`DuranHerrmann2006`):

 :math:`\rho_{\text{veg}} = \left( \frac{h_{\text{veg}}}{h_{\text{veg,max}}} \right)^2`